openkubeio/openkube-cluster/README.md

 ansible-playbook ansible/playbooks/bootstrap.yaml
 ```

-This playbok will set up the controller with kubectl node configurations.
+Playbok will set up the controller node with kubectl configurations.
 With this node you can control the cluster and manage its deploymnet.
 ```
 ansible-playbook ansible/playbooks/kubectl.yaml